|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Differences Between Angina and a Heart Attack TOP

-Having angina, especially for the first time, may be frightening.
-People may mistake it for having a heart attack or mistakenly think it is heartburn.
-A stable pattern of angina does not necessarily mean a heart attack is about to occur.
+An angina attack can be frightening.
+People may mistake it for having a heart attack or just think it is heartburn.
+A stable pattern of angina does not definitely mean a heart attack is about to occur.
 Some differences include:

 Note of Caution